 9. Medical Coder

 A health information specialist who transforms patient medical records into standardized codes is known as a medical coder.
-They are employed by medical facilities, including hospitals, clinics, surgery centers, contract research organizations, and health care agencies.
+They are employed by medical facilities, including hospitals, clinics, surgery centres, contract research organizations, and health care agencies.

 Medical Coding provides various specialized certificates that improve employment opportunities and expertise, including Certified Professional Coder (CPC), Certified Coding Specialist (CCS), and Certified Inpatient Coder (CIC).